lpmi-13/code-corpus-api/app/README.md

 This is the application code that listens for incoming requests, queries the database and returns the results.

+This has some open telemetry set up, so if you'd like to do that, follow the instructions at https://docs.honeycomb.io/getting-data-in/opentelemetry/go-distro/

+...otherwise, there _will probably_ be some way to disable this when running locally

 ## Local development

-You can start up the docker-compose stack (which is basically just postgres), and then run the webserver manually (so you can stop/start it for code changes):
+1. You can start up the docker-compose stack (which is basically just postgres), and then run the webserver manually (so you can stop/start it for code changes).
+The scripts to create the database and table are both specified in the compose file, so that should be all set up once the postgres container is up and running.

-> Putting in data can be done via the included script `invoke.py` after postgres is up.
+2. After that, put in data via the included script `invoke.py`.
 It should persist between container runs, so you'll only have to put data in there once.

+3. Finally, the random function endpoint relies on a materialized view called `language_counts` to get the count quickly, so if you're starting the database from scratch, make sure to create that with `psql -h localhost -U $DB_USER -d $DATABASE -f ~/create_materialized_view.sql`.

+4. When that's all done, you should be able to start the application (I kept it out of the compose stack to allow restarts on code changes):

 ```
 go run main.go controllers/ models/